Wolox/frontend-cookbook/cookbook-react-native/recipes/pickers/dateTimePicker/readme.md

 ## Test

 - Added Snapshot and test constants
-- move the **test/components/dateTimePicker** to exactly path
+- moved the **test/components/dateTimePicker** to corresponding path
-- update the imports ex:
+- updated the import path:
   import {...} from '@pickersRecipes/dateTimePicker/constants' to '@components/dateTimePicker/constants' when added to project